Table of Contents

 Types of Leadership communication

 There are several types of Leadership communication is each is used depending on what type of person you are.
 Of course, like many things, each type has its ups and downs, and some are more beneficial than others.
 But it all comes down to what your personality is and what communication type you tend to veer towards.

 Passive Leadership Communication:

 You’ll know an aggressive communicator when you see one.
 They tend to be very domineering and demanding.
-Thus, they fully believe that they are right, and everyone around them is wrong.
+Thus, they fully believe that they are right and that everyone around them is wrong.
 They belittle the person they are talking to, making their opinions feel less.
-This type of person is very hard to talk to as they will always blame you and start-up conflicts whenever they can.
+This type of person is very hard to talk to as they will always blame you and start up conflicts whenever they can.
 The one good thing that comes with this personality is that they always make sure their point is heard.

 Passive-aggressive communicators are considered very sneaky and manipulative they may seem like they have a calm, passive personality.
 However, on the inside, they are very resentful.
 Unlike aggressors, they don’t make their point clear by demanding attention; instead, they tend to sabotage someone else’s work and spread rumors behind their back.

 This is considered the best type of communication.
 This type of communicator would have the confidence to make their point clear to the other person but not in an over-bearing way that belittles the other person; instead, they listen to what others have to say and come to an overall comprise that leaves both parties happy.
 They are very easy to talk to as you immediately trust their intentions.